 Web browser: Any application software that can access the World Wide Web (Chrome, Safari, Firefox, etc.)

-Wi-Fi: Short for a wireless fidelity and is the technology that allows your devices to wirelessly connect to the internet
+Wi-Fi: Short for wireless fidelity and is the technology that allows your devices to wirelessly connect to the internet.

-WLAN: A Wireless Local Area Network is a network of two or more devices that can connect to the internet wirelessly and exist in close proximity to each other (a home, school, library, etc.)
+WLAN: A Wireless Local Area Network is a network of two or more devices that can connect to the internet wirelessly and exist near each other (a home, school, library, etc.).

 X